stevegabriel1/airtravel/_posts/2018-03-11-qantas_fleet.md

 title: Qantas' fleet
 ---

-There was a focus recently on Qantas fleet's age, after its impressive profit result was announced in late February.
+There was a focus recently on the Qantas fleet's age, after its impressive profit result was announced in late February.
 The article [Qantas' maturing fleet](http://rpubs.com/steve_g/368567) compares the Qantas and Jetstar fleets' ages, against the other major regional international airlines.
 In addition, the main U.S. carriers are compared, to get a wider context.

 * Jetstar began commercial operations as a domestic low-cost carrier in 2004.
 * The airline was started as a low fares offshoot of Qantas, which was founded in Queensland, Australia in 1920.